lewishowles/components/src/components/chart/donut-chart/donut-chart.md

 - type: `array`
 - **required**

 The values to display in the chart.
-If any values are not a number, no chart will be generated.
+If any values are not a number, or is negative, no chart will be generated.

 ## Examples